-Notably, a non-North American has won in the Open Women division.
+Notably, non-North Americans have won in the Open Women division.

 We also need to do a mea culpa here.
 The original version of this article said Källström had come closest to the world championship of anyone from outside the United States, not just North America.
 We overlooked that Canadian Michael Sullivan came in second after a playoff in 1987.